Learn more: 2017 to 2018 Syllabus.

 Time: 6 to 8 pm

-If you know you will have a schedule conflict or can’t make one of the meetings, let me know ahead of time.
+If you know you will have a schedule conflict or can’t make one of the meetings, let us know ahead of time.

 After making sure that you’ll be able to attend the meetings, a Green Greek Representative must become officially recognized as such by their chapter.
 This process can vary within chapters.
 However, usually a conversation with the Chapter President, in which you discuss the role, responsibilities, and expectations of this position, and then an official announcement at a Chapter meeting is sufficient.
 Some chapters have formalized “Sustainability Chair positions, in which Lead Representatives must go through a formal voting process.